Luann00/Luann00/README.md

 I'm a Master's student in Information Systems at the University of Cologne, currently in my third semester.
 Since July 2024, I've been working as a working student in software engineering, focusing on frontend development with Vue.
 In this role, I have also gained my first practical experience in backend development and am continuously expanding my skills toward full-stack development.

 Beyond coding, I really enjoy working with others to understand what's needed and why, and then turning those ideas into real, working solutions.
-I genuinely interested in the whole process of software engineering, from understanding requirements and the reason behind a project to actually building and improving it.
+I am genuinely interested in the whole process of software engineering, from understanding requirements and the reason behind a project to actually building and improving it.

 You can find more about me at [luanzekiri.com](https://luanzekiri.com).